Fraud Prevention Knowledge Guide

 How does it benefit your business specifically, though?

-How JCB J/Secure Uses 3DS Tech
+How JCB J/Secure Works

 JCB 3DS is a service that uses real-time authentication software to verify card users before a transaction.
 This data is used to detect stolen cards, identify unauthorized users, and thwart fraud attempts before a transaction can be processed.
 This technology aims to help merchants improve their antifraud and chargeback prevention efforts.